DataDog/integrations-core/keycloak/README.md

 #### Log collection

 1. Collecting logs is disabled by default in the Datadog Agent.
-Enable it in `datadog.yaml`:
+Enable it in the`datadog.yaml`:

     ```yaml
       logs_enabled: true
     ```
 2. Add this configuration block to your `keycloak.d/conf.yaml` file to start collecting your logs.

     See the sample [keycloak.d/conf.yaml][6] for available configuration options.
-Here the appropriate protocol (either TCP or UDP) should be chosen based on the Keycloak syslog forwarding configuration.
+The appropriate protocol (either TCP or UDP) should be chosen based on the Keycloak syslog forwarding configuration.
 By default, Keycloak uses TCP.

     - **TCP**: If TCP protocol is used for syslog forwarding, set the type to `tcp`.
     - **UDP**: If UDP protocol is used for syslog forwarding, modify the type to `udp`.